Flipping the script on Trump’s deportations

 Pedro Mauricio (center), a Guatemalan migrant, leaves with his sister, Leticia, after arriving on a deportation flight from the U.S., in Guatemala City, Guatemala, Jan.
 29.

 During a five-nation tour of Central America this month, U.S. Secretary of State Marco Rubio has insisted on well-known and tough solutions to the illegal crossings at the U.S.-Mexico border.
-At his last stop, Guatemala, a wholly different solution was waiting for him, one that may flip the script on migration narratives.
+At one of his last stops, Guatemala, a wholly different solution was waiting for him, one that may flip the script on migration narratives.

 In mid-January, President Bernardo Arévalo – whose career specialty is as a conflict conciliator – announced a plan to invest in all Guatemalans deported by the Trump administration by tapping any work or language skills they acquired in the United States.